The

 Hind Press" was born.

-focus was (originally) that of providing new (and more importantly)
+was (originally) that of providing new (and more importantly) accurate

-accurate English translations of Ancient Hellenistic and Medieval
+English translations of Ancient Hellenistic and Medieval astrological

-astrological manuscripts that either had not been previously
+manuscripts that either had not been previously translated or that

-tip my hat to these three "back to the future" pioneers.
+hat to these three "back to the future" pioneers.
+Their

-Their initial efforts in "stirring up the pot" had
+initial efforts in "stirring up the pot" had the effect

-the effect of sparking off new and exciting interests within
+of sparking off new and exciting interests within the astrology

-the astrology community.
-This initial spark then, ever so gradually,

-went on to evolve into what can now be considered a full-fledged

-ground swell movement within astrology, taking on a life of its

-As I said… this movement back to the roots and traditions of

-astrology has overall been a quite excellent thing for the astrology

 community.
+This initial spark then, ever so gradually, went on to

+evolve into what can now be considered a full-fledged ground swell

+movement within astrology, taking on a life of its own.

+I said… this movement back to the roots and traditions of astrology

+has overall been a quite excellent thing for the astrology community.

-It's great fun and of great benefit to finally have
+It's great fun and of great benefit to finally have access to some

-access to some of the ancient masters, manuscripts, and differing
+of the ancient masters, manuscripts, and differing techniques and

 The